JackPotat0/jackpotat0.github.io/docs/game.md

 #### Tokyo Xanadu eX+ (PC)
 I will always use this phrase to describe this game: *Budget Persona 4 - Made with Lots of Love*.
 Seeing what Falcom had achieved with Trails in the Sky I am even more confused why is this so mid.
 It contains every anime trope but does nothing interesting for the entire game.
 Some characters even looks like they are directly adapted from Persona 3/4, with the skin from Trails of Cold Steel.
 The main plot could have been fine but the True Ending had to ruin it.
 Somehow it managed to create another Kairi from KH, as if Kairi is not bad enough (no hate for Kairi here, she's pretty cute but nothing more than that).
 Combat is quite shallow and simple but is the best part about it, most mechanics are just "I Win Buttons (with too many X's)", at least there is dodge roll.
 Bosses ranges between too easy to too annoying.
 Only buy this on 80% discount.

 Coming back from Ys VIII: Flash Roll in here is much more balanced and does not trivialize fights.
-X Drive is one of the better implementation of a "Limit Break" skill (*cough* Definitely did not take any notes from KH2 summons *cough*)
+X Drive is one of the better implementation of a "Limit Break" skill

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |